IP PA System for School: Modern Campus Communication with ZYCOO

 Control creates another challenge.
 A single PA console in the main office assumes communication flows through one location.
 In reality, responsibilities are shared.
 Security staff, administrators, and event coordinators may all need controlled access.
 Without structured permission management, either access becomes restricted, or control becomes too open.

 Emergency communication exposes these weaknesses further.
 Lockdowns and evacuations require priority override and precise zone targeting.
-Analog setups can support emergency broadcasts, but they often rely on manual steps and fixed hardware.
+Analog setups can support emergency broadcasts, but often rely on manual steps and fixed hardware.
 Monitoring is also limited.
 Faulty speakers or disconnected lines may not be detected until an announcement fails.

 As campuses grow and schedules become more complex, fixed PA structures start to feel restrictive.
 That gap is what drives many school projects toward IP-based public address systems.